phat-vtcf/STT/moira/README.md

 ## Evaluation of Coqui STT on New Voice Data

 In this directory we are running and evaluating the Coqui STT system on a set of English voice data.
+The focus of our task is to calculate and evaluate the Word Error Rate.

 The data consists of 286 quotes of Moira, a character from the multiplayer team-based first-person shooter game Overwatch.
-These quotes are available as wav files in the directory wavs, while their texts are in the file moira_quote_index.csv.

-The audio files, along with a csv file that contains for each wav file the text of its audio, can be downloaded from the following link: https://drive.google.com/drive/folders/1nqQyZBaVbXDly6lntzY-Z0WkRyaZESlH?usp=sharing
+Each quote is available as a wav file, while a csv file that contains for each wav file the text of its audio, called moira_quote_index.csv, is also available.

+The files can be downloaded from the following link: https://drive.google.com/drive/folders/1nqQyZBaVbXDly6lntzY-Z0WkRyaZESlH?usp=sharing

+When you download them, make sure you place them as follows: the wav files within a new directory '/wavs' in the existing directory '/moira' and the csv file within the directory '/moira'.

-The pretrained model we use is the English STT v1.0.0 (Large Vocabulary) and it is available in the directory model.
+The pretrained model we use is the English STT v1.0.0 (Large Vocabulary) and it is available in the directory '/moira/model'.

 The evaluation is done by calculating the overall Word Error Rate.